Types of Girl about the Globe (GatG) – Digital Nomad GatG, History GatG, Island GatG

 Make sure you check out the stunning Acropolis Museum but be prepared to spend a couple of hours as it is simply brimming with artefacts.
 Made almost entirely out of glass, it allows the natural light to move through the building as it pleases, creating the ideal setting for a spectacular display of ancient relics.

 Odeon of Herodes Atticus is situated at the foot of the Acropolis rock and is an ancient theatre with fantastic acoustics, used until this day.
-If you are visiting in August, make sure you check the Epidaurus Festival that brings world-acclaimed performances to its historical stage.
+If you are visiting in August, make sure you check the Epidaurus Festival, which brings world-acclaimed performances to its historic stage.

 The Agora was once the heart of ancient Athens.
 Inside is the Temple of Hephaistos, one of the best-preserved ancient temples from the Classical era, the Church of Holy Apostles, the Tholos (the headquarters of the council), and the Bouleuterion, a former meeting place.
 The Agora’s museum, inside the restored Stoa of Attalos, provides a fascinating glimpse into everyday life in ancient Athens.